Foreign relations of India: Africa

+Both countries established diplomatic relations on 9 October 1962.

-India and Uganda established diplomatic relations in 1965 and each maintain a High Commissioner in the other's capital.
+India and Uganda established diplomatic relations in 1965 and each maintains a High Commissioner in the other's capital.
 The Indian High Commission in Kampala has concurrent accreditation to Burundi and Rwanda.
-Uganda hosts a large Indian community and India–Uganda relations cover a broad range of sectors including political, economic, commercial, cultural and scientific co-operation.
+Uganda hosts a large Indian community and India–Uganda relations cover a broad range of sectors including political, economic, commercial, cultural, and scientific cooperation.

 Relations between India and Uganda began with the arrival of over 30,000 Indians in Uganda in the 19th century who were brought there to construct the Mombasa–Kampala railway line.
 Ugandan independence activists were inspired in their struggle for Ugandan independence by the success of the Indian independence movement and were also supported in their struggle by the Prime Minister of India Jawaharlal Nehru.

 Indo-Ugandan relations have been good since Uganda's independence except during the regime of Idi Amin.
-Amin in 1972 expelled over 55,000 people of Indian origin and 5,000 Indians who had largely formed the commercial and economic backbone of the country accusing them of exploiting native Ugandans.
+Amin in 1972 expelled over 55,000 people of Indian origin and 5,000 Indians who had formed the commercial and economic backbone of the country accusing them of exploiting native Ugandans.
 Since the mid-1980s when President Yoweri Museveni came to power, relations have steadily improved.
 Today some 20,000 Indians and PIOs live or work in Uganda.
 Ethnic tensions between Indians and Ugandans have been a recurring issue in bilateral relations given the role of Indians in the Ugandan economy.